 Gout Signs & Symptoms

 Hyperuricemia (elevated levels of uric acid in the bloodstream) causes persistent spells of arthritis, a medical condition known as gout.
 The superfluous uric acid crystallizes in the bloodstream and deposits in joints, tendons and surrounding tissue.
 One or more joints become painfully inflamed, hot, tender and reddened.
-About 50% of gout cases involve the metatarsal-phalangeal joint of the big toe, a type of gout known as podagra.
+About 50% of all diagnosed cases of gout involve the metatarsal-phalangeal joint of the big toe, a type of gout known as podagra.

 Historically known as the “rich man’s disease”, gout affects about one to two percent of the Western European and North American populations.
 Although gout usually affects the joint of the big toe as well as the surrounding tendons and tissue, joints of the knees, heels, fingers and wrists can also become inflamed and arthritic.
 Acute cases of gout are painful and typically affect one joint in particular, usually that of the big toe.
 Chronic cases present as continuous pain and arthritic swelling that may involve more than one joint.